Souloutz/School-Fund-App/docs/DesignDoc.md

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._

+2024-2-09 Sprint 1: Team decided School Supplies U-Fund idea and created sprint 1 plan.
+2024-2-20 Sprint 1: Team decided on using Gift for the needs.